egeatmaca/arch-i3-postinstall/README.md

 Arch-I3-Postinstall setups
 - a super lightweight system (< 500 MB memory usage)
 - with a user-friendly tiling window manager,
-- additional system software (bluetooth, nightlight, firewall etc.),
+- additional system software (bluetooth, nightlight, firewall apparmor etc.),
 - software development packages (esp. for python and docker),
 - and yay for installing from arch user repositories